-Please contact me with any questions.
-Feel free to send an email or leave a message on our Facebook page and I will get back to you.
+Please contact the office if you have any questions.
+Feel free to send an email or leave a message on our Facebook page and we will get back to you.
 Thank you in advance for your support of this fun and worthwhile event!

 See you at the Loop!
+Your friends at the Lupus Foundation of Southern Arizona